Luca-Blum/Box-Cox-for-machine-learning/README.md

 which means that the optimization of the p-dimensional parameter vector for the Box-Cox transformation needs to be optimized depend on the full dataset.
 Hence, one can not optimize each column independenlty.

-To run the experiments use:
+To run the experiments first create a folder "logs" and then use:

     python3 -m experiments.2d  > logs/2D.txt